zhullyb/monyhar/monyhar/docs/linux/eclipse_dev.md

 ### Get & Configure Eclipse

-Eclipse 4.6.1 (Neon) is known to work with Chromium for Linux.
+Eclipse 4.6.1 (Neon) is known to work with Monyhar for Linux.

 *   [Download](http://www.eclipse.org/downloads/) the distribution appropriate
     for your OS.
 For example, for Linux 64-bit/Java 64-bit, use the Linux 64 bit